-The external examiner for the M.Sc. in Mathematical Modelling and Scientific Computing for the academic year 2023-24 is Prof. Katerina Kaouri who is an Associate Professor in the School of Mathematics at the University of Cardiff.
+The external examiner for the M.Sc. in Mathematical Modelling and Scientific Computing for the academic year 2024-25 is Prof. David Hewett who is Professor of Mathematics at University College London.

 Students are strictly prohibited from contacting examiners directly.
 If you are unhappy with an aspect of your assessment you may make a complaint or appeal (see Section 7.2).